Should You Vectorize or Upscale Your AI Art?

 • "Ghosting" Effect: Upscaled images may show ghosting around edges, creating a foggy or blurry look, especially in some areas.

-• Increased Graininess: Upscaling can add grain to images, especially in areas with strong contrast or fine details.
+• Increased Graininess: Upscaling can add grain to images, especially in high-contrast areas or fine details.

-• Limited Editing Capabilities: Upscaled images are less flexible than vectors, limiting editing options and keeping you dependent on raster-based editing tools.
+• Limited Editing Capabilities: Upscaled images do not have the flexibility of vectors, so editing options are limited and depend on raster-based tools.

-• Larger File Sizes: Files created by upscaling can be very large.
+• Larger File Sizes: Upscaling can create very large files.
 These large files can slow down design tools and may not be accepted by some marketplaces due to file size limits.

 Vectorization vs. Upscaling

-In summary, both vectorization and upscaling effectively improve the quality of low-resolution AI art.
-Each method has its pros and cons, so do not worry too much about choosing one.
-Try both and see which works better for your workflow and style.
+In summary, both vectorization and upscaling can effectively improve the quality of low-resolution AI art.
+Each method has its pros and cons, so do not worry too much about choosing.
+Try both and see which one fits your workflow and style better.

-If you often work with vectors and like a clean digital look, a vectorizer may be the better choice.
-If you usually work with photos and use tools like Photoshop, an upscaler may be more suitable.
+If you often work with vectors and like a more digital look, a vectorizer may be the better option.
+If you mostly work with photos and use photo editors like Photoshop, an upscaler may be more suitable.

 In the end, the choice depends on your needs and the type of artwork you create.
 Use the tool that best improves the quality of your AI art.